elchs/LetoDBf/Readme.txt

      mode: NO_Save_Wa = 1.
    # maximum numeric value for a field: "N", 20, 0 is: +/- 9223372036854775807
      one more (or less) and rounding will occure with trailing zeroes
+   # clear a possible existing skip-buffer with DbInfo( DBI_CLEARBUFFER ) after change setting of
+     SET DELETED on | OFF.
+Alternatively "#include leto_std.ch" for automatic by using letodb.hbc.

 -------------